GPS Fundamentals

 Cold start:

-Invalid ephemeris (older than 4 hours): ephemeris data is broadcast every 30
+ephemeris (older than 4 hours): ephemeris data is broadcast every 30 seconds.

-Receiver works through an internal list of all satellites acquiring each SV in
+works through an internal list of all satellites acquiring each SV in view in

-cold start: wrong information (very old almanac) on SV will make receiver spend
+start: wrong information (very old almanac) on SV will make receiver spend more

-more time than in the total cold start mode.
-In this case, a forced cold start
+time than in the total cold start mode.
+In this case, a forced cold start is

 Warm start:

-Receiver time: approximately known (GPS has been active in the last three days
+time: approximately known (GPS has been active in the last three days or RTC

-Receiver immediately detects overhead SVs but needs to download current
+immediately detects overhead SVs but needs to download current ephemeris data.

 Hot start: